Remembering to change your patch on time can be hard. And some people get side effects that bother them (but they

 It’s really important to always change your patch on time, or you might not be protected from pregnancy.
 Using Spot On (our birth control app), setting a reminder, or marking your calendar can help you stay on schedule.

 If you have a really busy life and think you won’t stay on top of your patch schedule, check out other birth control methods like IUDs or the implant that are super low-maintenance and almost impossible to mess up.

 Take our quiz to help you find the birth control method that’s best for you.

 There can be negative side effects.

 The most common side effects are spotting or bleeding between periods, sore breasts, nausea, or headaches.
-You may also notice a change in your level of sexual desire.
 These side effects usually go away after 2 or 3 months, and they don’t happen to everyone who uses the patch.

 For more information about side effects, talk with your nurse or doctor or read the package insert that came with your patches.